You can still take out a $3,000 loan if you're on Centrelink or have a bad credit score.

 - Higher interest rates and fees than standard loans

-Interest rates for bad credit loans are noticeably higher than most other loan types, so applying for such a loan should ideally be your last option.
+Interest rates for bad credit loans are noticeably higher than most other loan types, so applying for such a loan should ideally be a last resort.
+If prospective applicants have time to wait and improve their credit score prior to applying, this will usually qualify them for a better loan deal.
 Payday loans or cash advance loans also tend to attract higher interest rates than more traditional secured and unsecured personal loans.

-If you have a higher than average rate and your lender has offered you a shorter term, you can expect your repayments to be high as well.
-Make sure they will be manageable on your budget.
+If someone is offered a higher than average loan rate and their lender has offered them a shorter term, they can expect their repayments to be high as well.
+Applicants should make sure these repayments will be manageable on their budget.

 - Less than reputable lenders

 If any offering seems too good to be true, it probably is.
-Ensure the lender you're applying with has a solid reputation by reading independent reviews and even customer experiences.
+Applicants should ensure the lender they're applying with has a solid reputation by reading independent reviews and even customer experiences.